Sedation Dentistry – Dallas, TX

 Countless people avoid the dentist’s office because of nervousness, anxiety, or outright fear.
 Here in the DFW area, Dr. Mariya Barnett and the rest of our dedicated staff understand this problem well, and we do our best to create a safe and friendly environment for patients of all ages.
 That’s why we offer sedation dentistry as an effective aid for calming nerves and lessening negative emotions during the treatment process.
-Contact our Dallas, TX practice today to visit a female dentist who excels at exceeding expectations!
+If you're interested in sedation dentistry from our Dallas, TX dentist, contact our Dallas, TX dental office today to visit a female dentist who excels at exceeding expectations!
 We also welcome new patients from Lakewood, TX and other surrounding areas.

 More commonly known as “laughing gas,” nitrous oxide is a mild sedative that patients breathe in through a nasal mask.
 Within a few minutes, you should begin to feel happier and calmer, and these effects will last as long as the mask stays in place.
 One of the biggest benefits of nitrous oxide is that the effects also wear off very quickly, which means you can continue your daily routine without the need for downtime or an escort.

 Who is a Good Candidate for Nitrous Oxide Sedation?

 Sedation dentistry is great for a variety of patients who may be receiving more extensive treatments or feel fear or anxiety at the thought of visiting a dentist.
 We typically recommend nitrous oxide for patients who:

 - Have difficulty sitting still in a treatment chair

 - Have a strong gag reflex